 - And more

-Many employers offer 401(k) plans to help their employees save money for retirement.
+When it comes to retirement savings, many employers offer a 401k retirement plan to help their employees save money for retirement.
 You contribute a percentage of your pay with pre-tax money.
 Your money grows tax-free until you’re ready to withdraw it in retirement.
-If you have a 401(k), these are some important things to know:
+If you have a 401(k), these are some important things to know when saving for retirement:

 - Your employer’s contributions are available to you only when you are vested in the plan.
 Different companies have different vesting policies.
 You may need to be employed for three years or more, or you may be vested in a percentage of the employer’s contributions each year until you reach the maximum amount.
 Check with your HR or workplace benefits representative for details about your employer’s vesting schedule.

-- You always can withdraw the 401(k) contributions you’ve made, as well as any vested employer contributions, but you’ll pay a 10% penalty (in addition to any taxes owed) if you do so before age 59½.
+- While saving for retirement, you always can withdraw the 401(k) contributions you’ve made, as well as any vested employer contributions, but you’ll pay a 10% penalty (in addition to any taxes owed) if you do so before age 59½.
 There are a few exceptions, such as for certain medical expenses, a first-home purchase, or college costs.
 You also can take an early withdrawal if you lose or leave your job at age 55 or later, but only from your last employer’s 401(k) plan.

 - You can borrow against your 401(k) without penalty, so long as you pay the loan back with interest within five years.

 - Once you leave a job or retire, your employer is required to maintain your plan if you have more than $5,000 invested.
 Otherwise, you’ll receive a lump-sum distribution of all the funds in your account.
-You can roll over any or all of your 401(k) funds into an IRA without penalty.
+You can roll over any or all your 401k retirement plan funds into an IRA without penalty.

 Auto and Home Insurance